gsdenys/pdgen/docs/pages/get-started.md

 ## Download

 1. Download the binary compatible with yourn environment.
-For this example  __darwin-arm64__ (Mac OS).
+This example is based in a __darwin-arm64__.

 ```bash
 curl -OL https://github.com/gsdenys/pdgen/releases/download/v1.0.0/pdgen-v1.0.0-darwin-arm64.tar.gz